RyxKrishan/Employee/README.md

 3. run the project
 4. for the frontend open the frontend folder located in >Employee>frontend
 5. Open the folder using visual studio code
-6. in visual studio code using the terminal type the "npm start" to run the react app project or the the "cmd" on the folder of frontend folder to show the cmd and type "npm start"
+6. in visual studio code using the terminal type the "npm start" to run the react app project or the type "cmd" on the folder of frontend folder to show the cmd and type "npm start"